Mike Jackson (cornerback): 2024

-On August 22, 2024, the Seattle Seahawks traded Jackson to the Carolina Panthers in exchange for rookie linebacker Michael Barrett.
-The week prior, the Panthers expected No. 2 starting cornerback Dane Jackson suffered a hamstring injury during practice and was expected to six weeks.
+On August 22, 2024, the Seahawks traded Jackson to the Carolina Panthers in exchange for rookie linebacker Michael Barrett.
+The week prior, the Panthers expected No. 2 starting cornerback Dane Jackson suffered a hamstring injury during practice and was expected to miss six weeks.
 Head coach Dave Canales and Jackson had previously known one another when they were both with the Seattle Seahawks from 2021 and 2022.
 Immediately upon his arrival, defensive coordinator Ejiro Evero named Jackson the No. 2 starting cornerback to begin the season and paired him with Jaycee Horn.

-On September 22, 2024, Jackson made nine solo tackles, set a season-high with three pass deflections, and helped secure the Panthers' 36–22 victory at the Las Vegas Raiders after intercepting a pass by Gardner Minshew to wide receiver Davante Adams in the fourth quarter.
-On October 27, 2024, Jackson set a season-high with ten combined tackles (nine solo) as the Panthers lost 14–28 at the Denver Broncos.
+On September 22, Jackson made nine solo tackles, set a season-high with three pass deflections, and helped secure the Panthers' 36–22 victory at the Las Vegas Raiders after intercepting a pass by Gardner Minshew to wide receiver Davante Adams in the fourth quarter.
+On October 27, Jackson set a season-high with ten combined tackles (nine solo) as the Panthers lost 14–28 at the Denver Broncos.
 In week 18, Jackson had four combined tackles (one solo), made two pass deflections, and intercepted a pass by Michael Penix Jr. to wide receiver Ray-Ray McCloud and returned it for a season-long 19–yards during a 44–38 overtime victory at the Atlanta Falcons.
 He started all 17 games during the 2024 NFL season and finished with a total of 76 combined tackles (58 solo), 17 pass deflections, and two interceptions.
 He received an overall grade of 68.0 from Pro Football Focus, which ranked 64th among 222 qualifying cornerbacks in 2024.

 2025

 On March 12, 2025, the Carolina Panthers signed Jackson to a two–year, $10.50 million contract extension that includes $7.70 million guaranteed, $5.70 million guaranteed upon signing, and an initial signing bonus of $4.00 million.
 The agreement has a maximum value of $14.50 million with incentives included.
+In Week 13 against the Los Angeles Rams, Jackson intercepted Matthew Stafford and returned the ball 48 yards for a touchdown.
+Jackson started all 17 games for Carolina during the regular season, recording 68 tackles, a forced fumble, four interceptions, and a league-leading 19 passes defended.